-On March 13, 2005, Army Staff Sergeant Christopher Gordon was serving as the company sergeant with A Company, 1-5 Infantry Regiment, 25th Infantry Division, in Tal-Afar, Iraq, when a roadside bomb hit his vehicle.
+On March 13, 2005, Staff Sergeant Gordon was serving as the company supply sergeant with his unit in Tal-Afar, Iraq, when a roadside bomb hit his vehicle.
 The explosion resulted in the loss of his right leg above the knee and severe damage to his left leg and left arm.

 Now medically retired, Christopher is studying graphic design at Valencia State College and enjoys golf and therapeutic horseback riding.
 He also spends time supporting other wounded Veterans.
-However, for the past ten years, Christopher has had to endure the challenges of living in a non-ADA compliant home.
-A specially adapted home from Homes For Our Troops with wider doorways and hardwood floors throughout will be beneficial to Christopher when using his crutches or wheelchair.
-Additionally, the roll-in shower and accessible bathroom will allow him to bathe and shower safely.
+However, for more than a decade, Christopher endured the challenges of living in a non-ADA compliant home.
+Receiving a specially adapted custom home from Homes For Our Troops with wider doorways and smooth, durable floors throughout is beneficial to Christopher when using his crutches or wheelchair.
+Additionally, the roll-in shower and accessible bathroom allow him to bathe and shower safely.

-Originally from New York City, Christopher is choosing to build his home in Groveland, Florida, where he currently lives with his family.
+Originally from New York City, Christopher chose to build his home in Groveland, Florida.
 The location is close to other family members and the warm weather is better for his injuries.